Hypertension/High Blood Pressure

 High blood pressure is a very common condition that affects many people as they age.
 Therefore understanding what mechanism is driving the hypertension is important in order to permanently reduce the levels as there are many factors contributing it.
 Addressing methylation, nutrient insufficiencies such as riboflavin, folate and B12, methylation imbalances, gut dysbiosis, SIBO and dietary and lifestyle measures are vital in improving a stubborn high blood pressure.

-At our Perth clinic of Advanced Functional Medicine we treat patients that have had long standing issues with blood pressure.
-Correcting these underlying causes can greatly reduce the ongoing blood pressure and reduce or eradicate the need for medication.
+At our Perth clinic of Advanced Functional Medicine we have experience with patients that have had long standing issues with blood pressure.